 Can you tell me more about the children you serve?

 In the state of Oklahoma, there are nearly 4,700 children in the foster care system, 744 of those are in Oklahoma County.
 Since the formation of Oklahoma County’s CASA program, over 1,600 advocate volunteers have been trained.
-Because CASA cases can extend for years, CASA of Oklahoma County has served 12,383 children during our 28 years, 4,929 of those children are newly appointed children through the years.
-During FY2018, CASA of Oklahoma County’s 239 volunteers served 675 children and 309 sibling groups.
-This is nearly ⅓ of the approximately 2,000 children in Oklahoma County’s child welfare system.
+Because CASA cases can extend for years, CASA of Oklahoma County has served 13,624 children during our 34 years.
+During FY2021, CASA of Oklahoma County’s 300 volunteers served 726 children.
+This is nearly 40 percent of the children in Oklahoma County’s child welfare system.
 Click here to meet some of our kids.

 How can I support CASA?

-CASA of Oklahoma County is an organization of approximately 279 people: 20 paid staff, 20 volunteer board members, and 239 community volunteers.
+CASA of Oklahoma County is an organization of approximately 340 people between paid staff, volunteer board members, and 300 community volunteers.
 Every day, we endeavor to secure ongoing funding to sustain our programs, including seeking support from corporations and/or foundations that have an affinity for our work, holding fundraising events, seeking individual donors, corporate sponsorships, and in-kind donations.
 Click here to support CASA now.

 When I donate to CASA, where does my money go?